qureshialina/qureshialina/README.md

 🧠 **Quiz Generator (C++)**
 OOP-based microproject that dynamically generates custom quizzes from a database of questions.

-🏍️ **ASCII Bike Racing Game**
-An interactive terminal game coded in C++ with animations, scoring system, and collision detection.

 📊 **Credit Risk Prediction Model**
 Machine Learning project using Streamlit and Pandas to assess loan risk using alternative data points.